dOpensource/smsgateway/README.md

 |Name | Route Class | Purpose|
 |-----|-------------|--------|
 Ticket Creation using OSTicket | NPFERoute (name will change to reflect the Route) | To allow customers to open a support ticket by sending one of our DID's a SMS
-Email SMS | EmailRoute | This will send the message via email using a predefined email adddress
+Email  | EmailRoute | This will send the message via email using a predefined email adddress SMS  | SMSRoute | Will send a reply SMS message back to the person that sent the original message via the gateway.

-The EmailRoute is configured out of the box.
-You just have to give it your email address.
-The instuctions below will have you receiving emails whenever someone sends you a SMS using on of your Flowroute DID's.
+The EmailRoute and SMSRoute is configured out of the box.
+You should just have to configure your email address and Flowroute Access and Secret Keys.
+The instuctions below will have you receiving emails whenever someone sends you a SMS using one of your Flowroute DID's.
+It will also send you a SMS reply message stating that the SMS message was received and sent via email.
+Note, check your junk email if you don't receive the emails.
+You will need to setup an authenticated SMTP gateway to prevent that from happening.

 ##Installation